This post is all about making homeless care packages. These are the BEST things to put in your care kits for the displaced.

 Here, you can buy a pack of four mini first-aid kits or a pack of 48 here.

-Yet another thing that I have never thought to donate.
 There are plenty of homeless families with children.
-To target them, you can include diapers and wipes to help them keep the kids dry and clean.
+To target them, include diapers and wipes to help them keep the kids dry and clean.

 Don’t underestimate the power of a kind word!
-I’ve ready so many stories of people being blessed by a handwritten note that was included in a gift they were given.
-Including a personal note of encouragement or at least an encouraging kindness card like these ones are a great way to spread compassion.
+I’ve ready so many stories of people being blessed by letters that were included in gifts they were given.

-You can also use this as an opportunity to spread knowledge and resources by include a list of places in your city where services for the homeless are available.
+You can also use this as an opportunity to spread knowledge by including a list of local resources where services for the homeless are available.

 Buy a bulk pack of face masks here.